nicomellon/bass-pi/readme.md

 # Bass-PI

-Bass-PI is a RESTful API built in Go
+Bass-PI is a RESTful API built in Go with the Gin framework

 # Routes